ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Relaxed rule about including the 'peer_roles' parameter.

 * More guidelines for group members that fail to decrypt messages.

+* Revised size of integer for building AEAD nonces for group rekeying.

 * Added reserved value to the "ACE Groupcomm Profiles" IANA registry.